Visaranai: Plot

-The kidnapping was masterminded by the Deputy Commissioner (DCP), under directions from the top brass of the ruling political party of the state, to use K.K in court and take down the President of the opposition party, since general elections are merely 5 months away.
+The kidnapping was masterminded by the Deputy Commissioner (DCP), under directions from the top brass of the ruling political party of the state, to use KK in court and take down the President of the opposition party, since general elections are merely 5 months away.
 Meanwhile, the Assistant Commissioner (ACP), who is on the payroll of the opposition party, convinces the DCP to play a double game and get three crores (30 million) rupees from the opposition for dropping the case.
-However, buying the DCP's bluff, the opposition party fears that K.K has given up their secrets and orders the ACP to interrogate him, during which he dies from the injuries sustained.
+However, buying the DCP's bluff, the opposition party fears that KK has given up their secrets and orders the ACP to interrogate him, during which he dies from the injuries sustained.
 Since the death happened in Muthuvel's station when Muthuvel was on charge, he and his men take KK's body to KK's beach house and set up his death as suicide by hanging.
 Later, a discussion ensues to figure out a way to get the bribe and to cover up the death as a suicide.

 After the meeting, the DCP sees Pandi and Afzal cleaning in an adjoining bathroom and suspects that they might have overheard the plan.
 To cover up, they decide to frame Pandi and his friends as convicts in a pending ATM robbery case, and eliminate them under the cover of an encounter.
 Muthuvel, who feels responsible for the three men, is fed up with the corruption and immorality of the events that have transpired and initially refuses to cooperate, but he is coerced because of his deep involvement.
 During the staged encounter, Afzal is killed, causing Pandi and Murugan to run away.
 In the ensuing pursuit, Murugan is shot and killed.
 Muthuvel chases Pandi and negotiates with him, assuring no harm and promising a spot in front of the media to expose the corruption.
 Meanwhile, orders arrive from the DCP to tie up loose ends and eliminate Muthuvel as well.
 As the film cuts to black, gunshots are heard, followed by a conversation that reveals the deaths of both Muthuvel and Pandi.
 A plan is made for the press coverage of Muthuvel's death 'in the line of duty', alongside photographs of his family to hold the attention and sympathy of the public.